open-telemetry/opentelemetry.io/content/en/docs/collector/distributions.md

 ## Custom Distributions

-For various reasons the existing distributions provided by the OpenTelemetry project may no meet your needs.
+For various reasons the existing distributions provided by the OpenTelemetry project may not meet your needs.
 Whether you want a smaller version, or have the need to implement custom functionality like [custom authenticators](../custom-auth), receivers, processors, or exporters.
 The tool used to build distributions [ocb][] (OpenTelemetry Collector Builder) is available to build your own distributions.